 New Consents Decline

 The end of 2023 saw a sharp drop in new home consents, although this follows a period of record highs.
-This fluctuation suggests a normalization of the consenting environment rather than a downturn.
+This fluctuation suggests a normalisation of the consenting environment rather than a downturn.
 The true impact of new consents on the market remains to be seen, serving more as an indicator of developer optimism than a direct measure of upcoming construction activity.

 Refined Strategic Considerations for Developers

-1. Capitalizing on the Surge in House Price Expectations: Despite the broader buyers’ market, areas like Auckland are seeing a surge in house price expectations.
+Despite the broader buyers’ market, areas like Auckland are seeing a surge in house price expectations.
 Developers in these regions could prioritize projects that align with this optimism, focusing on properties that cater to market segments demonstrating the most robust growth prospects.

-1. Economic Recession vs. Market Resilience: The apparent disconnect between the broader economy’s performance and the housing market’s resilience suggests developers need a dual focus.
+The apparent disconnect between the broader economy’s performance and the housing market’s resilience suggests developers need a dual focus.
 They should not only track macroeconomic indicators but also deeply understand the housing market’s unique dynamics, adjusting project timelines and investment focuses accordingly.

-1. Addressing the GDP Per Capita Decline: Understanding the impact of a falling GDP per person on market segments is critical.
+Understanding the impact of a falling GDP per person on market segments is critical.
 Developers might need to pivot towards more affordable housing projects or adjust their offerings to remain appealing to a potentially cost-sensitive buyer base.

-1. Targeting Untapped Regional Markets: With regions like Otago showing strong growth, developers should consider expanding their focus beyond traditionally popular areas.
+With regions like Otago showing strong growth, developers should consider expanding their focus beyond traditionally popular areas.
 Detailed market research can identify other regions with high growth potential, allowing for diversified investment and reduced risk.

 Forward-Looking Strategy